dataliterate/SVG-Cleaner/README.md

 line an used the markdown syntax for quotes (>).

 - Missing processing steps are marked with an comment '@missing'.
-- Changed processing steps are marked with an comment containern '@extened' or '@changed'
+- Changed processing steps are marked with an comment containern '@extended' or '@changed'
 - Some functions and variable names are changed to (hopefully) be more descriptive.

-You'll find the annotated Source-Code in [docs/svg-cleaner.html]()
+You'll find the annotated Source-Code in [docs/svg-cleaner.html](docs/svg-cleaner.html)

 Tests